 Nonconfined multifamily fires most often started in cooking areas and kitchens (33 percent), as shown in Table 4.
-The next leading areas of fire origin were bedrooms (14 percent) and common rooms or lounge areas (7 percent).
-A few fires started in exterior balconies or unenclosed porches (5 percent), laundry areas (4 percent), or bathrooms (4 percent).
+The next leading area of fire origin was bedrooms (13 percent).
+Additional fires started in common rooms or lounge areas (6 percent), exterior balconies or unenclosed porches (6 percent), laundry areas (4 percent), and bathrooms (4 percent).
 Note that these areas of origin do not include areas associated with confined fires, as that information generally is not reported for confined fires.
 Cooking fires were a substantial percentage of all multifamily fires.
 Therefore, it is likely that the kitchen was the leading area of fire origin for all multifamily fires.

-Nonetheless, nonconfined multifamily fires that started in the kitchen were not exclusively cooking fires - only 38 percent of fires that started in the kitchen were cooking fires.
-Fires caused by other unintentional, careless actions accounted for an additional 17 percent of kitchen fires, with equipment that malfunctions or fails accounting for another 15 percent.
+Nonetheless, nonconfined multifamily fires that started in the kitchen were not exclusively cooking fires - only 48 percent of fires that started in the kitchen were cooking fires.
+Other unintentional, careless actions accounted for another 13 percent of these kitchen fires.
+Additional nonconfined multifamily fires that started in the kitchen were caused by appliances (8 percent), such as freezers and refrigerators; other heat sources (8 percent), such as heat from hot or smoldering objects; and equipment that malfunctions or fails (8 percent).

 Table 4.
-Leading Areas of Fire Origin in Nonconfined Multifamily Residential Building Fires (2010-2012)
+Leading Areas of Fire Origin in Nonconfined Multifamily Residential Building Fires(2011-2013)

 Areas of Fire Origin Percent (Unknowns Apportioned)

-Cooking area, kitchen 33.1
+Cooking area, kitchen 32.6

-Bedrooms 13.5
+Bedrooms 13.3

-Common room, den, family room, living room, lounge 6.5
+Common room, den, family room, living room, lounge 6.4

-Exterior balcony, unenclosed porch 5.4
+Exterior balcony, unenclosed porch 5.7

-Laundry area 4.3
+Laundry area 4.4

-Bathroom, checkroom, lavatory 4.2
+Bathrooms 4.3